javierD92/bcp-nps/README.md

-# Hybrid Active Brownian Particles and Phase Field Simulation
+# Hybrid method for cell dynamic simulations of block copolymer nanocomposites

-Thi repository contains the source code and postprocessing tools for the simulation of active particles in a phase-separating binary mixture.
-The model integrates a Cahn-Hilliard (Model B) field with Active Brownian Particles (ABPs).
+This repository contains the source code and postprocessing tools for the simulation of nanoparticles in a phase-separating Block copolymer melt.
+The model integrates a Cahn-Hilliard (Model B) field with  Brownian Particles.

 ## Project Overview